Guidance for UK businesses on rules for selling services to Portugal.

 Trade and services regulations in Portugal

-If you’re a UK business providing services in Portugal, you’ll need to follow Portuguese regulations about:
+If you are a UK business providing services in Portugal, you need to follow Portuguese regulations about:

-- acquiring authorisations or licences to provide a service
+- getting authorisations or licences to provide a service

 - complying with specific local business regulations

-The Portuguese e-government portal for service providers (website in Portuguese) can help you to:
+The Portugal e-government portal for service providers (website in Portuguese) can help you to:

-- find out what you need to know about providing services in Portugal
+- check what you need to know about providing services in Portugal

 - understand local regulations